 An increasing number of international students are going abroad to pursue their academic journeys.
-Most prospective students applying for PhD positions are also seeking financial support, e.g., PhD scholarships in Australia, RA & TA Funding in USA and Canada, Marie Curie PhD Scholarship in Europe, etc. A crucial step in the application process for available fully-funded positions for international students is contacting research supervisors.
-Aside from the difficulties the prospective students face within the application process, academic supervisors have their own challenges.
-While shaping the idea of Applyindex startup in mid-2021, market research was conducted by Dr. Amin Reyhani, asking academic supervisors about the challenges they face when hiring a PhD student.
+Most prospective students applying for PhD positions are also seeking financial support, e.g., PhD scholarships in Australia, RA & TA Funding in USA and Canada, Marie Curie PhD Scholarship in Europe, etc. A crucial step in the application process for available fully funded positions for international students is contacting research supervisors.
+Aside from the difficulties the prospective students face within the application process, academic supervisors have their challenges.
+While shaping the idea of the Applyindex startup in mid-2021, market research was conducted by Dr. Amin Reyhani, asking academic supervisors about the challenges they face when hiring a PhD student.
 In brief, some of these challenges are:

 - Supervisors receive a high number of emails and CVs every day.